kgeidel/msds434-dispatch-predictions/README.md

 ```

 This would add two calls, one with call number "FOO" and the other "BAR" to the database.
 This process is demonstrated in the Week 4 project update video.

+## Exploring ML options

+Several methods of deploying Machine Learning (ML) models were evaluated.
+The benchmark cloud platform services were compared to is a locally hosted SciKitLearn model and pipeline.
+The first cloud based method involves an ETL from the production database (RDS) into Red Shift and using Auto ML's Forecast model.
+The second invoked Sage maker studio and the third uses the Sage maker Python SDK for programmatic control of the prerequisite AWS resources.

+Sake maker SDK was selected to deploy the project's ML component moving forward.
+AWS Forecast took a very long time to train and predict and was quite expensive, even for the minimal experiment that was run.
+The benefits of Sage maker SDK, used in conjunction with boto3, is the ability to develop processing pipelines right in the web application.